On this page

 14. How to contact us

-If you have questions about this policy or how we handle your personal data, or if you wish to exercise your rights, please reach us through the contact form on our website and we will respond as soon as we can.
+If you have questions about this policy or how we handle your personal data, or if you wish to exercise your rights, please contact our privacy team and we will respond as soon as we can.